Jewish American Heritage Month: 2011 White House reception

 President Obama scheduled a second White House reception in honor of JAHM for May 17, 2011.
 The Jewish Telegraphic Agency (JTA) reported that it was "less formal than the inaugural one last year, with brief remarks and a small Marine Corps band playing klezmer music."
 The President noted the presence, among others, of Nobel Peace Prize Laureate Elie Wiesel, and Representative Debbie Wasserman Schultz, newly appointed as Chair of the Democratic National Committee.

-In his remarks, President Obama noted that Jewish Americans "persevered despite unspeakable discrimination and adversity at times."
-Despite the challenges these American Jews faced, the President noted their achievements in "the arts, science, the military, business and industry, and in public and community service."
+President Obama noted that Jewish Americans "persevered despite unspeakable discrimination and adversity at times."
+Despite the challenges they faced, the President noted their achievements in "the arts, science, the military, business and industry, and in public and community service."
 In his remarks, he said:

 This month is a chance for Americans of every faith to appreciate the contributions of the Jewish people throughout our history –- often in the face of unspeakable discrimination and adversity.
 For hundreds of years, Jewish Americans have fought heroically in battle and inspired us to pursue peace.
 They've built our cities, cured our sick.
 They've paved the way in the sciences and the law, in our politics and in the arts.
 They remain our leaders, our teachers, our neighbors and our friends.

 Not bad for a band of believers who have been tested from the moment that they came together and professed their faith.
 The Jewish people have always persevered.
 And that's why today is about celebrating the people in this room, the thousands who came before, the generations who will shape the future of our country and the future of the world.

-In addition, a Marine Corps band playing klezmer music, and the "Maccabeats," a Yeshiva University a cappella group, provided entertainment.
+A Marine Corps band playing klezmer music, and the "Maccabeats," a Yeshiva University a cappella group, provided entertainment.